veenayaksirohi/Banking_application/README.md

 # Banking Application

-A Django-based banking application with user registration, login, account management, and transaction tracking.
+A full-stack banking application with a Node.js/Express/Prisma backend and a React/Vite frontend.
+Supports user registration, login, account management, and transaction tracking.

 ---